Anura Docs

 Script Integration - Request

-Placing the following JavaScript snippet at the end of your page's <head> tag will allow Anura to obtain data about, and generate a result value for each visitor to your site.
+Placing the Anura Script at the end of your page's <head> tag will create a "request" which allows Anura to obtain "response" data and generate a "result" value for each visitor to your site.

 JavaScript